Altierre

 Seed Round in 2007

-Yardbarker Media is a leading sports and entertainment media platform in the United States, attracting over 12 million user sessions each month.
-Founded in 2006, it offers a variety of content through its website, social media channels, and partnerships with third-party syndication.
-The platform serves as a hub for sports fans, bloggers, and professional athletes to read, discuss, and interact with sports articles, photos, and videos.
-In addition to its content offerings, Yardbarker operates an online store that features apparel and accessories for men, women, and children.
-It also curates and distributes popular email newsletters, including 'The Morning Bark' and 'Quiz of the Day,' which reach more than 370,000 subscribers daily.
+Yardbarker Media is a leading sports and entertainment media platform in the United States, attracting over 12 million user sessions monthly.
+Established in 2006, it offers a comprehensive online publishing platform that features articles, news, and information pertinent to sports.
+Yardbarker provides a space for sports fans, bloggers, and professional athletes to read, discuss, and engage with a variety of sports content, including articles, photos, and videos.
+The company also operates an online store that sells clothing and accessories for men, women, and children, alongside gift cards.
+Additionally, Yardbarker curates and sends out popular email newsletters, such as 'The Morning Bark' and 'Quiz of the Day,' to more than 370,000 daily subscribers, further enhancing its reach and engagement within the sports community.

-EoPlex Technologies specializes in advanced additive manufacturing and 3D printing processes that enable the production of complex, multi-material devices.
-Their innovative technology utilizes proprietary inks to achieve high-volume manufacturing, making it particularly effective in the semiconductor packaging industry.
-EoPlex's solutions enhance the fabrication of various components, including cell phone antennas, RF devices, energy harvesters, fluidic devices, fuel cell parts, sensors, micro-pumps, and thermal devices.
-By providing cost, size, and performance efficiencies, EoPlex aims to deliver reliable packaging and high-quality components that are challenging to produce with traditional manufacturing methods.
+EoPlex Technologies specializes in innovative 3D printing technology and processes that enable the high-volume production of complex, multi-material devices.
+This advanced additive manufacturing capability utilizes proprietary inks, making it possible to create intricate components that are difficult or cost-prohibitive to produce with traditional methods.
+EoPlex's technology is particularly disruptive in the semiconductor packaging sector and is applicable in various devices, including cell phone antennas, RF devices, energy harvesters, fluidic devices, fuel cell components, sensors, micro-pumps, and thermal devices.
+By providing efficient solutions that enhance cost, size, and performance, EoPlex enables its clients to obtain reliable packaging and high-quality advanced components.

 Aperto Networks